pklauzinski/payload/README.md

     1. Failures will invoke the `xhrFail` callback option.
     1. The `xhrAlways` callback option always gets called on XHR request completion.
   1. If a template selector is defined, render the template into the specified location.
 If `api.loading` was set, the loading element will quickly fade out first.
 The `xhrDone` callback option is invoked, API events are published, and `triggerAutoLoad($target)` is called.
-  1. Cache the XHR response if requested; otherwise cache the view (and thus the response too) if requested.
+  1. Cache the XHR response if requested.

 ### API Callback Params